lalawue/mooncake/docs/library.md

 - dofile / loadfile / loadstring
 - control compile step
 - create / inherit mooc class from Lua
+- create mooc struct from Lua
+- extent mooc class / struct from Lua
+- other interface

+you can get these examples code from `examples/library` direcotry.

 ## require .mooc from Lua

-just 'require("moocscript.core")' before you load any .mooc module
+just `require("moocscript.core")` before you load any .mooc module

 create exp_lib.mooc for example